 Patients are often concerned about sexual side effects from antidepressants, and this is a legitimate concern given that sexual dysfunction can be caused by this class of drugs.

-Trazodone does not appear to cause sexual side effects for either sex.
+Trazodone does not appear to cause sexual side effects in either sex.

 Trazodone does appear to cause withdrawal symptoms in some patients according to a medical study which investigated this topic.